 Brooks has more than 40 years of experience providing expert medical rehabilitation services.
 They have professional clinicians that are highly trained in advanced medical care and therapy that is delivered with compassion, enthusiasm, and motivation to assist people in reaching their maximum level of recovery.
 The Disabled Services Division supports Brooks' efforts through sponsorships and collaboration with the organization's adaptive recreation team.
 For more information about Brooks Rehabilitation, please visit Brooks Rehabilitation (link leads to external site).

-The Independent Living Resource Center (ILRC) is a non-profit, 501 (c) 3, assisting people with disabilities in Northeast Florida.
-The ILRC is a consumer driven, community based, non-residential organization, providing services since 1978.
+The CIL of Northeast Florida is a non-profit, 501 (c) 3, assisting people with disabilities in Northeast Florida.
+The CIL of Northeast Florida is a consumer driven, community based, non-residential organization, providing services since 1978.
 The Center reaches five counties throughout Northeast Florida, including: Duval, Baker, Clay, Nassau, and St Johns.
 The Center stands as Jacksonville’s leading cross-disability based organization, providing personalized services to people with disabilities.
-For more information about the ILRC, please visit The ILRC of Northeast Florida (link leads to external site)
+For more information about the ILRC, please vis CIL Jacksonville - Empowering People with Disabilities (link leads to external site)

 Jacksonville Job Corps